icostan/the-hard-way/bitcoin/bitcoin-transaction.md

 ### Create transaction

-Create transaction with input from previous transaction hash and index and out put as receiving address and amount in Satoshi.
+Create transaction with input from previous transaction hash and output index.
+As output we have Bitcoin address receiving address and amount to send in Satoshi.

 ```shell
 shell> bx tx-encode -i d30de2a476060e08f4761ad99993ea1f7387bfcb3385f0d604a36a04676cdf93:1 -o 2NFrxEjw5v2i7L8pm9dWjWSFpDRXmj8dBTn:64000000